SandyBrand/TheCavesOfOberon/docs/index.md

 Now, 40 years later, I thought it would be a fun little hobby project to do some 'digital archaeology' and try to construct the full map, including all its moving parts, into a single image to be able to see it in all its glory.

 There have been various releases of this game on different platforms and under different names:
 [MobyGames - The Caves of Oberon](https://www.mobygames.com/game/84320/the-caves-of-oberon/).
-The version I have based my work on is the one that I played when I was young, which is the Dutch version released for [MSX 1](https://en.wikipedia.org/wiki/MSX) in 1986: [Wikipedia ñ De Grotten van Oberon](https://nl.wikipedia.org/wiki/De_Grotten_van_Oberon) For ease of use I have analyzed the disk version of the game.
-It should be more or less identical to cassette release ó which is the version I actually played back then.
+The version I have based my work on is the one that I played when I was young, which is the Dutch version released for [MSX 1](https://en.wikipedia.org/wiki/MSX) in 1986: [Wikipedia ‚Äì De Grotten van Oberon](https://nl.wikipedia.org/wiki/De_Grotten_van_Oberon) For ease of use I have analyzed the disk version of the game.
+It should be more or less identical to cassette release ‚Äî which is the version I actually played back then.

 After some digging, experimentation and scripting I was able to reconstruct the full map into a single animated image.
 And here is the final result: